 Homemade Turkey Soup is an easy way to repurpose holiday leftovers into a nourishing and delicious dinner that will last you for days.
 Use what’s left of your holiday turkey, add some vegetables and barley, and transform your leftover turkey dinner into soup in under an hour!

 If you love chicken soup, then you’re definitely going to love this yummy turkey soup recipe.
-Made with homemade turkey stock (don’t forget to save your leftover Thanksgiving turkey bones), softened vegetables, juicy shredded turkey, and pearled barley, I love this soup for its delicate, bold flavor and nourishing, hearty veggies.
+Made with homemade turkey stock (don’t forget to save your leftover Thanksgiving turkey bones), tender vegetables, juicy shredded turkey, and pearl barley, I love this soup for its delicate, bold flavor and nourishing hearty veggies.

 Now, let’s learn how to make this easy turkey soup.

 How to Make Turkey Soup

 The key to making great turkey soup is to first make homemade turkey stock from leftover turkey bones and meat.
 This post details everything you need to know about making homemade turkey stock, but the idea is pretty simple: simmer your leftover turkey carcass and bones for at least 3-4 hours in a large pot filled with water.
 Once they’ve finished simmering, strain the broth through a fine-mesh strainer and set aside.
 Meanwhile, pick any remaining meat from the bones and save it to be added to the soup later on.